Basler Zeitung: National Newspaper

 Nevertheless, the National-Zeitung could not survive on its own; in the first major press merger in Switzerland, it merged with the Basler Nachrichten to form BaZ in 1977.

 "Dr glai Nazi" supplement

-"Dr glai Nazi" ("The little nazi") with the subtitle "D'Kinderbylag vo dr Nazi-Zyttig" (The childrens section of the Nazi-journal) was a Wednesday supplement of the National-Zeitung for children.
+"Dr glai Nazi" ("The little Nazi") with the subtitle "D'Kinderbylag vo dr Nazi-Zyttig" (The children's section of the Nazi-journal) was a Wednesday supplement of the National-Zeitung for children.
 It appeared for the first time in 1926.

 The name comes from the fact that the National-Zeitung was called "Nazi-Zyttig" (pronounced with a short A) in oral usage in Basel.
 The designation has nothing to do with Nazi in the sense of National Socialist.

 Basel Nachrichten, basel News

 The Basler Nachrichten (BN) was founded in 1844 as the successor to the Avis-Blatt, founded in 1729, under the title Allgemeines Intelligenzblatt der Stadt Basel and was a liberal-conservative daily newspaper.
 In 1856 they changed their name to Basler Nachrichten aus der Schweiz und für die Schweiz (Basel news from Switzerland and for Switzerland) and a year later to Basler Nachrichten.
 (Basel News)From 1873 to 1902, the paper was in radical hands; the conservative forces of Basel founded the Allgemeine Schweizer Zeitung in its place until they could take over the Basler Nachrichten again.
 It was close to the banks: for a long time, the private banker Alfred E.Sarasin presided over its board of directors.
 At the same time, he was also president of the Swiss Bankers Association.

 Between 1912 and 1924, and between 1944 and 1972, the Basler Nachrichten appeared twice daily, in a morning and an evening edition.
 As a rule, the former was a news paper, the latter a commentary and opinion paper, with the orientation of the newspaper usually resembling that of the Liberal Party.
 The paper established itself as one of the leading daily newspapers in German-speaking Switzerland.
 In 1976, Basler Nachrichten had a circulation of 34,000 copies.